Knowledge Activation: AI Skills as the Institutional Knowledge Primitive for Agentic Software Development: Conclusion

 The bottleneck to effective agentic software development is not model capability but knowledge architecture.
 This paper has argued that the Atomic Knowledge Unit---a structured, governance-aware specialization of the AI Skill primitive---is the fundamental unit through which organizations can bridge the gap between institutional knowledge and the knowledge consumers who need it, whether autonomous AI agents or the human engineers who work alongside them.
 The argument proceeds from a straightforward observation: as AI agents become capable participants in software engineering workflows, the organizations that deploy them most effectively will not be those with the most powerful models but those that have architected their institutional knowledge for consumption at the point of need.

-The paper makes three interconnected contributions.
+The paper makes four interconnected contributions.
 First, it formalizes the \emph{problem}: the Context Window Economy (Section~\ref{sec:context-window-economy}) establishes the resource constraints under which knowledge must be delivered; the Institutional Impedance Mismatch names the structural disconnect between parametric model knowledge and organizational institutional knowledge; and the institutional knowledge tax identifies the sociotechnical cost---borne disproportionately by senior engineers and by new engineers during onboarding---when this mismatch goes unaddressed.
 Second, it specifies a \emph{knowledge architecture}: Knowledge Activation (Section~\ref{sec:knowledge-activation}) defines the three-stage pipeline (codification, compression, injection) that transforms latent organizational knowledge into Atomic Knowledge Units---skills---whose seven-component schema (Section~\ref{sec:atomic-knowledge-units}) bundles intent, procedure, tools, metadata, governance, continuations, and validators into composable, interoperable primitives that form a navigable knowledge graph.
 Third, it defines a \emph{deployment and governance model}: the three-layer architecture of AKU Registry, Knowledge Topology, and Activation Policy (Section~\ref{sec:golden-path-architecture}) provides the structural infrastructure for organizing skills at scale; AI-Generated Golden Paths replace brittle deterministic workflow templates with adaptive, agent-composed workflows; validators enable governance-as-code; and the knowledge commons model grounds sustainable skill maintenance in community practice rather than centralized authorship.
+Fourth, it provides \emph{empirical validation}: Section~\ref{sec:case-study} reports the deployment of the framework at Yahoo as a corpus of 87 modular agent-consumable skills, with an anonymous survey of 67 engineers establishing statistically significant developer-experience improvements consistent with the framework's structural claims (large to very large effect sizes on all four perceived-experience drivers, a mean of 2.6 hours per week saved per engineer, NPS $+35$, and no significant difference detected across business units or tenure strata).